Koraput Kalajeera rice: Uses

 The Kalajeera rice, cultivated by Koraput's tribals for generations, holds spiritual significance as it's used to prepare the sacred Prasad or Bhog offered at the Lingaraj and Ananta Basudev temples in Bhubaneswar.
 This initiative aims to promote and encourage the cultivation of Kalajeera.

 Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 2 January 2024 (valid until 10 January 2032).

 Jaivik Sri Farmers Producer Company Limited from Pujariput, proposed the GI registration of Koraput Kalajeera rice.
-After filing the application in January 2022, the rice was granted the GI tag in 2024 by the Geographical Indication Registry in Chennai, making the name "Koraput Kalajeera rice" exclusive to the rice grown in the region.
+After filing the application in January 2022, the rice was granted the GI tag in 2024 by the Geographical Indications Registry in Chennai, making the name "Koraput Kalajeera rice" exclusive to the rice grown in the region.
 It thus became the first rice variety from Odisha and the 25th type of goods from Odisha to earn the GI tag.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.